whuwuteng/benchmark_ISPRS2021/README.md

 ### Data download

 Training data is on [GoogleDrive](https://drive.google.com/file/d/1VigRM7MzarWJQSAtxvgSCZu3eMid893C/view?usp=sharing).
-There are *585* stereo pairs for the training dataset.
+There are *585* stereo pairs for the training dataset (1.8 Go).
 The folder structure is introduced above.

 Testing data is on [GoogleDrive](https://drive.google.com/file/d/15WFxVH9YJkP_ESqUW_QSm5uTc8MBHjwR/view?usp=sharing).
-There are *507* stereo pairs for the testing dataset.
+There are *507* stereo pairs for the testing dataset (1.5 Go).
 For the testing data, the ground truth disparity is not provided.

 For deep learning method, a training and valuation list file is also provide, the ratio of training image is ***80%***, and the ratio valuation image is ***20%*** of the training data.
 The relative directory is the current directory, and only the left image is listed, there are **468** in ***vaihingen_trainlist.txt***, and **117** in ***vaihingen_vallist.txt***, the order is after random, an example is shown: